Threshold dynamics approximation schemes for anisotropic mean curvature flows with a forcing term: Introduction

 Then

-in the Hausdorff distance. \end{cor} Our strategy of the proof of is similar to the one in Barles and Georgelin \cite{Barles-Georgelin}, which relies on the general approach for proving convergence of numerical schemes by viscosity solutions methods presented in \cite{Barles-Souganidis}.
+in the Hausdorff distance. \end{cor} Our strategy of the proof, as in \cite{Caffarelli-Souganidis}, is similar to the one in Barles and Georgelin \cite{Barles-Georgelin}, which relies on the general approach for proving convergence of numerical schemes by viscosity solution methods presented in \cite{Barles-Souganidis}.
 The novelty compared to previous results is that we consider anisotropic kernels that only have a prescribed power decay and establish the limit evolution in the presence of an external force that depends on both time and position, in contrast to \cite{Chambolle_Novaga_Ruffini_2017}, where only time-dependent forcing terms are considered.
 In particular, our kernels are not rotation-invariant, in contrast to those considered in \cite{Caffarelli-Souganidis}.
-Also they are not compactly supported as in \cite{Ishii-Pires-Souganidis} (see the assumption (3.4) in \cite{Ishii-Pires-Souganidis}).
-We point out that Theorem~\ref{mainthm}, actually, disproves the conjecture set out in Section~7 of \cite{Chambolle_Novaga_Ruffini_2017}.
+They do not satisfy the assumptions (3.2), (3.3), (3.7) (if $\alpha=1$) and $(3.4)$ (if $\alpha \in [1,2)$) from \cite{Ishii-Pires-Souganidis}.
 Besides the consistency, we estimated the speed of the scheme applied to a ball (see Proposition~\ref{prop speed of balls}), illustrating the correctness of the chosen scales.
 We proved that our scheme is convexity preserving under suitable convexity assumptions on the forcing term (see Corollary~\ref{cor convexpresflowd}).
 Thus, the limit geometric evolution preserves convexity (see Corollary~\ref{cor convexflowlimitcontinuous}) under appropriate convexity assumptions on the external force $g$.
-We obtain that convex evolutions of compact sets are unique (see Corollary~\ref{cor uniqboundconvexf}).
+We obtain the estimate (see Proposition~\ref{prop flowdistanceestim}) of the distance between two generalized evolutions with different external forces.
+Using this estimate, we provide a different proof of the uniqueness of the evolution of a convex bounded set than in \cite{Barles-Soner-Souganidis} (where the proof is based on the use of the comparison principle).
+In general, the inclusion principle and the uniqueness of evolutions follow from the scheme and the comparison principle (see Remark~\ref{remark about IP}).
 At a more technical point, under appropriate regularity assumptions, we established several stability results (see Theorems~\ref{thmconvergenceofviscsolstability1},~\ref{thmconvergenceofviscsolstability2} and Remark~\ref{rem fblalphato1plus}).
 In particular, the anisotropic fractional mean curvature operator defined in \cite{Chambolle_Novaga_Ruffini_2017} for $\alpha \in (0,1)$ multiplied by the factor $(1-\alpha)$ converges, as $\alpha \nearrow 1$, to our anisotropic mean curvature given for $\alpha=1$ (see Proposition~\ref{prop fromfractionaltoocalalpha=1}).
 Conversely, our anisotropic mean curvature multiplied by $(\alpha -1)$ converges as $\alpha \searrow 1$ to the anisotropic mean curvature that we obtain for the case where $\alpha=1$ (see Remark~\ref{rem ccmc}).
-In dimension 2, we could characterize the norm $\norm$ by the mobility that we obtain in the limit (see Proposition~\ref{prop premise in 2d}).
-The anisotropic mean curvature motion \eqref{weighted MC equation} is of a variational type and can be approximated, at a large scale, by eikonal-type equations modelling dislocations dynamics (see Theorem~\ref{thm variationaltypeorigin}).
+In dimension 2, we characterized the norm $\norm$ by the mobility that we obtain in the limit, and vice versa (see Proposition~\ref{prop premise in 2d}).
+As a consequence, the unit ball of the mobility is as regular as the unit ball of the norm $\norm$, which has at least a Lipschitz regularity, since it is convex.
+In particular, the mobility can be a crystalline norm.
+The anisotropic mean curvature motion \eqref{weighted MC equation}, where $g=0$, is of a variational type and can be approximated, at a large scale, by eikonal-type equations modeling dislocations dynamics (see Theorem~\ref{thm variationaltypeorigin}).
 We also point out that if the initial set is bounded and large enough, the corresponding front propagation, under appropriate assumptions, is asymptotically similar to the Wulff shape (see Theorem~\ref{theorem ltasymptotic behavior}).